artandrey/event-driven/packages/core/README.md

 **Event Bus (EventBus)** - Core interface for the event bus.
 The event bus is responsible for publishing events and routing them to the appropriate handlers.

 **Event Publisher (EventPublisher)** - Interface for publishing events to external systems.
 Publishers are responsible for sending events to external message brokers or other systems.
+Publishers must be registered with the EventBus using `setPublisher()` before publishing events.

 **Handler Register (HandlerRegister)** - Interface for the handler register service.
 Responsible for registering handlers and retrieving handler signatures.